rsksmart/devportal/docs/04-resources/06-guides/powpeg/faqs.md

 <Accordion.Item eventKey="5">
     <Accordion.Header as="h3">6.
 Why use the PowPeg instead of the protocol directly? </Accordion.Header>
     <Accordion.Body>
-        > - The PowPeg has a lot of benefits including enabling easier and simplified peg-in transactions.
+        > - The PowPeg app has a lot of benefits including enabling easier and simplified peg-in transactions.
         > - See [why use the PowPeg?](/resources/guides/powpeg/overview#why-use-the-powpeg) for a list of benefits when you use the application.
     </Accordion.Body>
   </Accordion.Item>
 <Accordion.Item eventKey="6">
     <Accordion.Header as="h3">7.
-What are the supported browsers to use PowPeg?</Accordion.Header>
+What are the supported browsers to use PowPeg app?</Accordion.Header>
     <Accordion.Body>
         > - To know more about the supported browsers
         > - See the [supported browsers](/resources/guides/powpeg/advanced-operations/supported-browsers/).
     </Accordion.Body>
   </Accordion.Item>
 <Accordion.Item eventKey="7">
     <Accordion.Header as="h3">8.
-What are the supported wallets to use PowPeg?</Accordion.Header>
+What are the supported wallets to use PowPeg app?</Accordion.Header>
     <Accordion.Body>
        > - To know more about the requirements;
        > - See [supported wallets](/resources/guides/powpeg/advanced-operations/supported-wallets/).